 "Contract Quantity" shall have the meaning assigned in Section 3.1.

-"Contract Year" shall have the meaning assigned in Section 2.2."Credit Agreements" means collectively, (a) that certain Senior Credit Agreement of even date herewith among Seller, as borrower, Enron Capital & Trade Resources Corp., as agent and the lenders party thereto, as such agreement may be amended, modified, supplemented or restated from time to time and (b) that certain Subordinated Credit Agreement of even date herewith among Seller, as borrower, Enron Capital & Trade Resources Corp., as agent and the lenders party thereto, as such agreement may be amended, modified, supplemented or restated from time to time.
+"Contract Year" shall have the meaning assigned in Section 2.2.

 "Credit Worthy Entity" shall mean an entity having a credit rating established by S & P for its long-term, senior unsecured debt not supported by third party credit enhancement of BBB- or higher or a credit rating established by Moody's for its long-term, senior unsecured debt not supported by third party credit enhancement of Baa3 or higher.